CharlesJGantt/Next.JS-TinyMCE-Firebase-Proof-Of-Concept/README.md

 - What is your project named? tiny

 - Would you like to use TypeScript?
-No / Yes
+Yes

 - Would you like to use ESLint?
-No / Yes
+Yes

 - Would you like to use Tailwind CSS?
-No / Yes
+Yes

 - Would you like to use <code>src/</code> directory?
-No / Yes
+Yes

-- Would you like to use App Router? (recommended) No / Yes
+- Would you like to use App Router? (recommended)  Yes

 - Would you like to customize the default import alias (@/*)?
-No / Yes
+No

 - What import alias would you like configured? @/*